13 Gift Ideas for Pastor Appreciation Month

 Here are some other great pastor appreciation month gift ideas that real ministry families have received and really loved (or mentioned they would like to receive):

 - a grocery or gasoline gift card.
 This gift was mentioned by many ministry families.
 Practical for every pastor and available at any price point, this is a great gift for an individual or a group of any size to give.
+To make it especially relevant for 2020, consider giving a membership to a grocery delivery/curbside pickup service like Instacart or Shipt.
 Just remember to include a sincere note (or many) with the card to make it extra special!

 - a mini-vacation.
 One pastor’s spouse I asked mentioned that this was among her family’s favorite pastor appreciation gifts.
 This is perfect for taking gift #2 to the next level.
 Throw in a place to stay, a gas card or two, and some spending money (and/or childcare), and you’ve got a fantastic and memorable gift sure to recharge your pastor for more great ministry.